Roasted pumpkin slices, creamy and very flavorful, are seasoned with an interesting spice mix of garlic and chili powder.

 - Preheat oven to 425 degrees F. Set oven rack to the lowest position.
 Line a large baking sheet with parchment paper.

 - Wash the pumpkin and cut the stem off.
-Place in the microwave and microwave 1 minute on high, to soften it a bit and make cutting easier.
+Place in the microwave and microwave for 1 minute on high, to soften it a bit and make cutting easier.